fruce-ki/utility_scripts/README.md

 ### mylogs.py

 Custom logging of commands and messages in consistent format.
-Works as library or command-wrapping script. (python 2.7.3)
+Works as library or command-wrapping script.

 Library: